Ducki67/Voltronite-fork1/README.md

 ## Future plans

-Right now this backend only has basic lobby support in the future you will be able to use cosmetics, itemshop working, matchmaking, xmpp and more...
+Right now this backend only has basic lobby support in the future you will be able to use cosmetics, itemshop working, xmpp and more...
 Thanks for your support and love.